 Lenders will consider other debt, loans, or outgoings in their affordability calculations.

-- Change isn't always necessary when it comes to your mortgage.
-It's possible that you won't get a better deal, especially if you factor in any possible extra fees.
-For this reason, it’s always a good idea to speak to a broker about what’s suitable for you
+- Change isn't always necessary when it comes to your mortgage - it's possible that you won’t get a better deal, especially if you factor in any potential extra fees.
+For this reason, it’s always a good idea to speak to a remortgage broker about what’s most suitable for you

-- Mortgage lenders may charge you a penalty (early repayment charge) for remortgaging if you try to remortgage before your current deal ends.
-Possibly, this could be offset by any savings you might earn from switching providers and rates.
-You can start arranging your remortgage up to 6 months before your current deal ends to avoid going onto your lender’s SVR.
+- Mortgage lenders may charge you ERCs for remortgaging if you try to do so before your current deal ends - this could potentially be offset by any savings you might make from switching providers and rates.
+You can start arranging your remortgage up to 6 months before your current deal ends to avoid ERCs and moving onto your lender’s SVR

-- Getting a remortgage with bad credit or inability to make the repayments in the future is unlikely.
+- Getting a remortgage in retirement with bad credit or the inability to make future repayments is unlikely.
 Lenders will assess your creditworthiness, which could lead to issues with your application

 Next Steps